carterdcode/port-scanner/README.md

 Use responsibly.

-To use the tool from the commandline simply navigate to the src directory and run the command python port-scanner.py HostAddress Port-Range NumberOfThreads for example: python port-scanner.py 192.168.0.1 1-5000 100.
+To use the tool from the commandline simply navigate to the src directory and run the command python port-scanner.py HostAddress -p Port-Range -n NumberOfThreads
+For example:
+python port-scanner.py 192.168.0.1 -p 1-5000 -n 100
 You can also leave the port range and number of threads blank and it will use the default values.

+You can also run this program using docker.
+Navigate to portscanner/src
+Then enter the following commands in the command line docker build -t port-scanner . docker run --rm -it port-scanner 192.168.1.238 -p 1-10 -n 1